Messy Brain? Try These Top ADHD-Friendly Organization Tricks

 But here’s the good news: you don’t need to be traditionally organized to function like a boss with ADHD.
 You just need tools that work with your brain—not against it.

-In this post, we’re skipping the generic “buy a planner” advice and diving into ADHD-friendly organization strategies that are actually doable.
+In this post, we’re skipping the generic “buy a planner” advice and diving into visual organization ADHD strategies that are actually doable.
 Dopamine-friendly.
 Chaos-embracing.
 And tested by yours truly, an ADHD adult who has absolutely left her keys in the fridge.

 ADHD Brains Crave